leonhard-s/auraxium/README.md

         print(await char.faction())

         # The outfit data type is only cached for a few seconds before being
-        # requeried as it might change.
+        # required as it might change.
         outfit = await char.outfit()
         print(outfit.name())